What is dark ux and how do we avoid dark ux?

 When we’re spending more time looking at our phones than with our loved ones, we’re doing something wrong.

 When we take our phones to bed; search for it as soon as we wake up before saying ‘good morning’ to the people around us, we’re doing something wrong.

 Have you ever experienced looking at your phone and then 10mins later realising that you’ve forgotten to do the thing you picked up your phone to do?

 Social media and design triggers interfere with our thought process when the thing that is meant to make us more productive is constantly interrupting our thought process and diverting our attention away from the moment.

-Another designer Tristan Harris who worked as a Google Design Ethicist and product philosopher has put a lot of thoughts into how tech takes advantage of our social inclinations and affects our behaviour.
+Another designer Tristan Harris who worked as a Google Design Ethicist and product philosopher has put a lot of thought into how tech takes advantage of our social inclinations and affects our behaviour.
 He compares what is happing in the tech world to the growth of the food industry which made billions off of our preference for salt, sugar and fat.

 A study from the University of California states that about 10 years ago, we found people shifted their attention between online and offline every three minutes.